echuung94/Stock_Analysis/README.md

 ## Summary: In a summary statement, address the following questions.

 1. What are the advantages or disadvantages of refactoring code?
+An advantage of refactoring code is that you will have a cleaner and easier to maintain code base.
+Refactoring also increases the performance.
+A disadvantage could be the amount of time spent refactoring the code.
+Another disadvantage may be if the original code is not written correctly, refactoring the code may result in more errors.
 2. How do these pros and cons apply to refactoring the original VBA script?
+Refactoring the originial VBA script allowed the code to run through is smaller amount of time which resulted in it being more efficient.
+Syntax is very important when writing code.
+If I tried to execute a command without the proper syntax, it would generate an error which would cause the code to not run properly.
+It was a little difficult when refactoring due to the fact that a variable or single character must be exact in order for it to run.